rejetto/hfs/config.md

 - `log_ua` include user-agent in the logs.
 Default is false.
 - `track_ips` keep track of all IP addresses seen.
 Default is true.
 - `error_log` path of the log file for errors.
 Default is `error.log`.
-- `errors_in_main_log` if you want to use a single file for both kind of entries.
-Default is false.
 - `dont_log_net` don't include in log entries if IP matches this network mask.
 Default is `127.0.0.1|::1`.
 - `accounts` list of accounts.
 For details see the dedicated following section.
 - `mime` command what mime-type to be returned with some files.